 If you're the kind of person to value antiques like old watches, cars and other mechanical instruments, a motorcycle might be just what you're looking for.

 You might love riding above everything else.
-At its most extreme level, this would mean buying the best motorcycle for riding, irrespective of how it looks or sounds.
-For example, the wonderfully utilitarian Suzuki V-Strom 650.
-It's comfortable over any distance, has decent power, is efficient and can take a lot of luggage.
-They're also fun to ride, with enough power for sporty riding.
+At its most extreme level, this would mean buying the best motorcycle for riding, irrespective of how practical it is, or how it looks or sounds.
+You might take a Suzuki V-strom to the track, or a Ducati 916 to the local shops for chicken and chips.

 You might love how motorcycles look and sound.
 For this, look no further than MV Augusta, who make art on motorcycles.
 Or any of the other Italian brands, or Triumphs, or the various other beautiful motorcycles from Japanese manufactures.
 Yeah they ride great and they're not necessarily unreliable, but those factors are secondary.